siamhyde/Hyde-Procurement-Intelligence/README.md

 # Hyde Procurement Intelligence

-Entropy is rife in hospitality SMBs — high staff churn, ad-hoc orders, no infrastructure, no data accumulation, no analysis.

 I was the Kitchen Manager.
-I experienced the friction firsthand.
-The stress of under-ordering, over-ordering, no deterministic way to know what to order or how much.
+I lived the friction firsthand.

+Operating under uncertainty is the norm: trying to make sure the kitchen has enough for the week, avoiding under-ordering, avoiding over-ordering, and making decisions fast in an environment that rarely gives you clean signals.

+In hospitality SMBs, you are focused on surviving, not optimising.

 > Systems substituted with intuition.
 > Decisions made from memory, habit and experience.

-The data to do it better already exists.
+The data to do better already exists.
-It's just fragmented inside supplier invoices.

-So I built the system to surface it.
+It is buried across supplier invoices, fragmented by product naming, pack sizes, and supplier-specific formats.

+Hyde is the system I built to turn that fragmented purchasing data into a deterministic procurement baseline.

 ---

 ## The Problem

-The absence of systems is hard to quantify — but operationally, it's felt.

-You would be surprised how much entropy cheddar cheese carries when you actually live it.
+The absence of a system is not obvious on paper.
+In a kitchen, it is felt every week.

-The mental arithmetic on a busy morning trying to figure out if you have enough for Saturday service.
-After a long
+It shows up as mental arithmetic at the end of a busy shift: trying to work out whether you have enough for Saturday service, whether this week's order should look like last week's, and how to translate that judgment across suppliers who sell the same product in completely different formats.
-shift: do I buy 4kg from this supplier or 500g from this one?
-How many quantities?
-Which is cheaper per kg?

-These questions don't just affect operations — the absence of systems affects the bottom line silently, because operators are focused on surviving, not optimising.
+A product as simple as cheddar cheese becomes harder to reason about than it should be.
+One supplier sells 450g, 500g, or 750g packs.
+Another sells a 4.5kg block.

+Every change forces the operator to recalculate quantities in their head, usually while tired and with no reliable baseline underneath them.

+Without a system, those decisions are made from memory, habit, and whoever happens to know the operation best.

+The business does not accumulate reliable purchasing intelligence — it keeps re-solving the same decisions instead of learning from them.

+In an industry with high staff churn, that becomes a structural vulnerability.

+When operational knowledge lives inside people instead of systems, each handover risks resetting the kitchen back to intuition.

 Now multiply that across 400 products, 3 suppliers, and 4,700 transactions.

-> That's what Hyde solves.

 ---